c6o/docs/content/tutorials/core.md

 You can debug your code by attaching the debugger to port 9339 and this will allow you to set breakpoints in the Leaf service in the file `./packages/leaf/index.js`

 > [!NOTE]
-> If you would like to add a Teleport and run the sample-project-Leaf service locally, use
+> If you would like to add a Teleport and run the sample-project-leaf service locally, use
 > `czctl teleport namespace sample-project --exclude orig-sample-project-leaf sample-project-leaf`
 > This will allow you to listen to port 3010 locally since the cluster-based service will not be using your local Leaf service port.